 How common are moving scams?

-Moving scams are less common than legitimate moves, but they do happen—especially during peak moving seasons.
+Moving scams are less common than legitimate moves, but they do happen, especially during peak moving seasons.
+In one 2023 FMCSA enforcement sweep, the agency logged 380 household goods complaints and 128 hostage-load cases.
 Awareness and preparation significantly reduce your risk.

 What is the biggest red flag when hiring movers?